 2. Internal Promotions

 Building skills isn’t all that beneficial if they are never put to use.
 But with most companies focusing on external hires, it is common for employees to be frustrated by a lack of upward mobility.
-To deal with this situation, organizations need to adopt a growth mindset and give current workers priority over outside recruitment.
+To deal with this situation, organizations need to adopt a growth mindset focusing on internal talent mobility while giving current workers priority over outside recruitment.

 3. Higher Compensation